onap/ccsdk-oran/docs/humaninterfaces/humaninterfaces.rst

 The NON-RT RIC Control Panel in O-RAN-SC can be used to interact with the Policy Management Service.
 See `NON-RT RIC Control Panel repo <https://gerrit.o-ran-sc.org/r/admin/repos/portal/nonrtric-controlpanel>`_ from the `O-RAN-SC NONRTRIC Project <https://wiki.o-ran-sc.org/display/RICNR>`_.

-Any "Rest Client" application may be used (Postman, ...) to interact with the Policy Management Service application via the :ref:`pms_api`
+Any "REST Client" application may be used (Postman, ...) to interact with the Policy Management Service application via the :ref:`pms_api`